Forced Labor Among Informal Apparel Workers in Bangladesh: A Prevalence Estimation Report

 In 2012, the United States Department of Labor (USDOL) added garments from Vietnam to the list of products made with forced and child labor.
 In 2020, garments from Vietnam remained on USDOL’s List of Goods Produced by Child Labor or Forced Labor.

 This study was commissioned by the Global Fund to End Modern Slavery (GFEMS) to estimate the prevalence of forced labor in Vietnam’s apparel industry.
 It surveyed over 5,000 apparel workers in Ho Chi Minh City, Da Nang, and Thai Binh in the Red River Delta, locations that are the three main apparel production regions in Vietnam.
-Respondents were surveyed about their work experiences to determine whether
+Respondents were surveyed about their work experiences to determine whether there was evidence of forced labor in the apparel industry.

 To see our findings and recommendations, download the briefing: